-Transform Your Neovim into a IDE: A Step-by-Step Guide
+Transform Your Neovim into an IDE: A Step-by-Step Guide

 Updates:

-- If you have configured your Neovim followed my post previously, you may check this commit to see how to migrate from
+- If you have configured your Neovim following my post previously, you may check this commit to see how to migrate from

 packer.nvim